Secret Codes and Battleships: Release

 Originally, the album was set for a mid-2010 release.
 This was later changed to early 2011, with a single due late 2010.
 Eventually, the album was confirmed to be set for an October 2011 release.
 Hayes announced that the album is to be released in 3 formats.
 A Regular and Deluxe edition which be available in all music stores and a Collectors Edition which will only be sold via his online webstore.
 The Collectors Edition is to include a 2-CD set, a violet 12" vinyl, a full 12" 32-page booklet and 1 of 4 lithographs.
 Beginning in mid-2011, a series of coded messages were presented on Hayes' website, along with a piece of artwork.
 Fans could submit their decoded messages, and each piece of artwork and code was made into a physical item which Hayes signed and sent to whoever decoded the text.
 On 18 September 2011, a secret code campaign was announced.
 Four divided parts of a code were placed inside separate bottles and deposited in various places around the globe.
 The four people who found the code each received a Collector's Edition of the album and a personal phone call from Hayes himself.
 Also, the four pieces of the code could be put together to unlock a part of the album.
-The first piece was located in Surry Hills, New South Wales, Australia.
+The first piece was located in Surry Hills, Sydney, Australia.
 The second was Mercatino Dell'usato at Porta Maggorie in Rome, Italy.
 The third was found in Mermaid Inn in New York City, The fourth and final code was discovered in the Hummingbird Bakery in Notting Hill, London, UK.
 On 3 October 2011, the resulting code-broken "piece of the album" was revealed; a preview video containing short snippets of the full 12-track album.
 Darren toured both Australia and the UK for this album with "The Secret Tour" during October and November 2011.
 These performances received very positive reviews, and his talents praised by the media.
 He has also said that he may continue touring the album in 2012.